To provide a permanent funding source to support fellowships, research and training for New York State women

-From 1989 through 2017, the Fund has awarded over $162,000 in fellowships to 150 NYS women enrolled in graduate study.
-These women, ninety eight working toward a Master’s and fifty two working toward a Doctorate, have been enrolled in fifty-four institutions of higher learning across New York State and in fifty diverse fields of study.
+From 1989 through 2018, the Fund has awarded over $168,000 in fellowships to 153 NYS women enrolled in graduate study.
+These women, one hundred working toward a Master’s and fifty three working toward a Doctorate, have been enrolled in fifty-five institutions of higher learning across New York State and in fifty-one diverse fields of study.

 In the fall of each year, letters are sent to accredited colleges and universities in New York State having graduate school programs announcing the availability of the NY Grace Le Gendre Endowment Fund Inc. Fellowships for the coming year.

 Starting In 2004, the Fund began awarding Special Grants to organizations in order to sponsor educational or research opportunities which would further the advancement of working women.
 Since the inception of that program, ten Special Grants have been awarded.